-Upon termination of service with the Company, if a participant's vested account balance is \$1,000 or less (including any rollover contributions), the entire vested amount in the participant's account can be distributed to the participant in a single payment, without his or her consent, unless the participant affirmatively elects to have the benefit rolled over to an eligible retirement plan.

-If the vested amount in a participant's account is greater than \$1,000 but less than \$5,000 (excluding any rollover contributions), the participant's account will be automatically rolled over to a traditional IRA with the ING Life Insurance and Annuity Company ("ILIAC"), unless the participant affirmatively elects to receive the amount in a single payment or have it rolled over to an eligible retirement plan.

-If the participant's vested account balance exceeds \$5,000 (excluding any rollover contributions), the balance in the account will remain in the Plan and shall be distributed (1) at the participant's request, (2) when the participant attains age seventy and one-half (70-1/2), through the payment of minimum required distributions, as defined by the Plan, or (3) upon the participant's death, whichever is earliest.
-When a participant dies, if his or her spouse is the beneficiary, the spouse may remain in the Plan under the same conditions as previously described for the participant.
-Otherwise, the entire amount in the participant's account is distributed in a single payment to the participant's beneficiary (ies).
+Upon termination of service with the Employer, if a participant's vested account balance is \$1,000 or less (including any rollover contributions), the entire vested amount in the participant's account can be distributed to the participant in a single payment, without his or her consent, unless the participant affirmatively elects to have the benefit rolled over to an eligible retirement plan.
+If the participant's vested account balance exceeds \$1,000 (excluding any rollover contributions), the balance in the account will remain in the Plan and shall be distributed (1) at the participant's request, or (2) upon the participant's death, whichever is earlier.
+When a participant dies, if his or her spouse is the beneficiary, the spouse may remain in the Plan until December 31 of the calendar year following the calendar year of the participant's death.
+If the value of the participant's account is \$1,000 or less, the entire amount in the participant's account is distributed in a single payment to the participant's beneficiary (ies) according to the terms of the Plan.